BenjaminGuzman/SpineWare/README.md

 - Ubuntu 18.04

-Please, if you try SpineWare and discover that your SO is not compatible, try making a GitHub issue.
+Please, if you try SpineWare and discover that your SO is not compatible, make a GitHub issue.

 ### List of exercises you can do while taking a break

-**TODO**: Complete this docs & make the feature.
+**TODO**: Complete these docs & make the feature.

 ### Computer Vision program to check if you're in a good posture or not